-There are around 50 nationalities which are not required to have a visa to enter Russia.
+There are around 60 nationalities which are not required to have a visa to enter Russia (visa waiver).
 If you are not a citizen of any of these countries (and you don’t have a diplomatic passport), then you need to apply for a visa to Russia before departure.
-However, there are some minor exceptions to this general rule, for example, travelers arriving to Russian ports in a cruise.
+However, there are some minor exceptions to this general rule, for example, travelers arriving to Russian ports in a cruise or those attending certain international sporting events.
+In addition, there is also a simplified electronic visa procedure.

 - 1. COUNTRIES WITH VISA-FREE travel to Russia